 Video submission is mandatory for each team registered in the competition.

 There is no cost to participate.

 Some examples of benefits to students are:

-- Producing a credible business plan and presenting your case persuasively (thereby significantly enhancing an ability to secure funding)
+- Producing a credible business model and presenting your case persuasively (thereby significantly enhancing an ability to secure funding)